amoschoomy/calendar/test-strategy.md

 This functionality is done through get_past_events method therefore we will test that method.

 We will use the same technique which is branch coverage except now in this method which there is 3 branches.
-Values(date) selected in the test cases will be according to boundary value analysis technique in blackbox testing.
+Values(date) selected in the test cases will be according to equivalence partitioning where every values in their respective partitions that follows the 3 conditions which is < , = , > will get the same result in blackbox testing.

 **Strategy for Viewing Upcoming Reminders, Viewing Past Reminders**